Modular arithmetic: Computational complexity

 Since modular arithmetic has such a wide range of applications, it is important to know how hard it is to solve a system of congruences.
 A linear system of congruences can be solved in polynomial time with a form of Gaussian elimination, for details see linear congruence theorem.
 Algorithms, such as Montgomery reduction, also exist to allow simple arithmetic operations, such as multiplication and exponentiation modulo m, to be performed efficiently on large numbers.

 Some operations, like finding a discrete logarithm or a quadratic congruence appear to be as hard as integer factorization and thus are a starting point for cryptographic algorithms and encryption.
 These problems might be NP-intermediate.

 Solving a system of non-linear modular arithmetic equations is NP-complete.

-Example implementations

-Below are three reasonably fast C functions, two for performing modular multiplication and one for modular exponentiation on unsigned integers not larger than 63 bits, without overflow of the transient operations.